Alfresco/docs-alfresco/governance-services/latest/install/docker-compose/index.md

         Password: <Quay.io Credential Password>
     ```

-5. In the command prompt change directory to the location of the `docker-compose.yml` file and deploy Alfresco Governance Services using the following command:
+5. In the command prompt change directory to the location of the `docker-compose.yml` file and deploy Governance Services using the following command:

    ```bash
     $ docker-compose up